Alert

 • and the worker will not continue working in the TOJ position, discuss the reasons why (i.e. job not suitable, worker resigned, employer terminated the work placement program).

-If the worker's TOJ/TaP/WA was not successful or was discontinued, consider the reason why, whether the worker gained sufficient skills for the TOJ position to be competitively employable in the position, and if the worker was expected to continue in the position.
+If the worker's work placement program was not successful or was discontinued, consider the reason why, whether the worker gained sufficient skills for the TOJ/WA position to be competitively employable in the position, and if the worker was expected to continue in the position.

 Proceed to the next step to determine the worker's eligibility for further benefits and services.